Dishoungh/leetcode/README.md

 This is a collection of leetcode problem solutions.<br>

-**I'm only doing this because I'm bored and I need something to refresh my data structures and algorithms skills on different programming languages: C, C++, C#, Rust, and Python.**
+**I'm only doing this because I'm bored and I need something to refresh myself on programming languages I use: C, C++, C#, Rust, and Python.**